s3gw-tech/s3gw/docs/decisions/0007-release-process.md

 ## [Testing](testing)

+Our project testing is documented [here](/docs/testing.md).
-To be expanded in the future, or maybe link to a proper testing document.
+The list below needs to be expanded in the future.

 - [ ] Install the `s3gw-ui` container and sign-in.
 Perform some actions like
       creating/update/delete users and buckets.
 Also try uploading/deleting